On the parameterized complexity of Compact Set Packing: Preliminaries

 \subsection{Parameterized Complexity}

-The parameterized complexity theory concerns computational aspects of languages $(L,\kappa) \subseteq \Sigma^* \times \mathbb{N}$.
-Here $\kappa \in \mathbb{N}$ is called the parameter.
+The parameterized complexity theory concerns computational aspects of languages $(L,\kappa)$ over a fixed and finite alphabet $\Sigma$, where $L \subseteq \Sigma^*$, and $\kappa : \Sigma^* \rightarrow \mathbb{N}$, called the parameter, is a polynomial time computable function.
 Thus a parameterized problem is a classical problem together with a parameter $\kappa$.
 As an example consider the following classical NP-complete problem.

 \fbox{ \parbox{\textwidth}{ \clq\\ \textit{Instance: } A graph $G$ and $k \in \mathbb{N}$\\ \textit{Problem: } Decide if $G$ has a clique of size $k$ } } \\